Interactive Simulations with JSPlotly

 Suggestion:

-2. Try changing the data representation in "mode" and "type" to points, lines, points+lines, bars.
+2. Try changing the data representation in "mode" and "type", to points, lines, points+lines, bars.

-18 Loading file for analysis
+3.2 Loading a file for analysis

 Context - CSV file

-Sometimes, it is necessary to analyze results related to a data set in a spreadsheet.
-For this situation, the following example illustrates the loading of two data vectors from a CSV (comma separated value) file, a format commonly used in exporting/importing spreadsheets, and its resulting graph.
+Sometimes, there is a need to analyze results referring to a dataset present in a spreadsheet.
+For this situation, the following example illustrates loading two data vectors from a CSV (comma separated value) file, a format commonly used for export/import in electronic spreadsheets, and its resulting plot.

 Instructions: